Skip to main content

 What it does

-Property managers spend a disproportionate share of their week doing work that shouldn't require them at all.
+Property managers spend a big chunk of their week on work that should never reach them at all.
 A tenant texts at 10pm that the water heater is making noise.
 A new resident emails asking what the late fee is.
 Someone in unit 4B calls three times in a row because nobody picked up.
-None of those contacts needed you specifically — they needed a response, a next step, or just confirmation that someone heard them.
+None of those needed you specifically.
+They needed a response, a next step, or just confirmation that someone heard them.

 The math compounds fast.
-A 30-door portfolio might generate 15 to 25 tenant contacts on a busy week.
-At 60 doors, that's closer to 50.
-Owner-operators running 15 to 40 units without staff are the ones hitting a wall first — they're handling every inbound touch personally while trying to run showings, manage vendors, and close new acquisitions.
+A 30-door portfolio might generate 15 to 25 tenant contacts in a busy week.
+At 60 doors, that is closer to 50.
+Owner-operators running 15 to 40 units without staff hit the wall first, fielding every inbound touch personally while trying to run showings, manage vendors, and close new acquisitions.

-Here's what the build actually does.
-On maintenance: when a tenant submits a request — via text, email, or a web form — the system asks one round of clarifying questions (how long has this been happening, is it affecting safety or habitability), then sorts it.
-Habitability-affecting issues like no heat in winter or a sewage backup get escalated immediately with an alert sent to the manager.
-Routine requests like a dripping faucet or a broken cabinet hinge get logged, triaged, and routed to whichever vendor on your preferred contractor list covers that trade, with scheduling confirmation sent back to the tenant.
+Here is what the build does.
+On maintenance, when a tenant submits a request by text, email, or web form, the system asks one round of clarifying questions, like how long it has been happening and whether it affects safety or habitability, then sorts it.
+Habitability issues such as no heat in winter or a sewage backup escalate immediately with an alert to the manager.
+Routine requests like a dripping faucet or a broken cabinet hinge get logged, triaged, and routed to whichever vendor on your preferred list covers that trade, with a scheduling confirmation sent back to the tenant.
 The manager gets a digest, not a firehose.

-On rent: the system runs a configurable ladder — a friendly reminder a few days before the due date, a firmer notice the day after, then state-appropriate language at the intervals your jurisdiction requires before a formal late notice triggers.
-Nothing gets sent without matching the language your state or municipality requires.
-If a tenant responds with a hardship situation or makes a partial payment arrangement, that gets flagged for a human.
-The system doesn't negotiate lease terms or accept payment arrangements autonomously.
+On rent, the system runs a configurable ladder: a friendly reminder a few days before the due date, a firmer notice the day after, then state-appropriate language at the intervals your jurisdiction requires before a formal late notice triggers.
+Nothing goes out without matching the language your state or municipality requires.
+If a tenant responds with a hardship situation or proposes a partial payment arrangement, that flags for a human.
+The system does not negotiate lease terms or accept payment arrangements on its own.

-On lease renewals: 90, 60, and 30 days out, tenants with expiring leases get outreach prompting them to confirm renewal intent.
-The cadence is configurable.
-Responses route back into your property management system.
-A tenant who goes quiet past 45 days gets a different prompt asking about their move-out plans so you're not caught with a surprise vacancy.
+On lease renewals, at 90, 60, and 30 days out, tenants with expiring leases get outreach prompting them to confirm renewal intent.
+The cadence is configurable and responses route back into your property management system.
+A tenant who goes quiet past 45 days gets a different prompt asking about their move-out plans, so you are not blindsided by a surprise vacancy.

 Use cases

-• A 15-door investor self-managing across two cities texts every maintenance call personally.
+• A 15-door investor self-managing across two cities was texting every maintenance call personally.
 After go-live, tenants text a dedicated number, requests get triaged and routed to preferred vendors, and the investor reviews a morning digest instead of reacting all day.

-• A 200-unit multi-family operator's rent ladder handles the first three late-payment touches — pre-due reminder, day-after notice, day-five notice with state language — freeing the leasing manager to focus on residents who've actually gone delinquent.
+• A 200-unit multi-family operator's rent ladder handles the first three late-payment touches: pre-due reminder, day-after notice, day-five notice with state language.
+That frees the leasing manager to focus on residents who have actually gone delinquent.

 • A vacation rental host managing 12 short-term rentals gets guest maintenance contacts triaged between check-in and check-out.
-Habitability issues (no AC, broken lock) escalate immediately; cosmetic complaints log for post-stay review.
+Habitability issues like no AC or a broken lock escalate immediately; cosmetic complaints log for post-stay review.

-• A scattered-site operator with 40 homes across three zip codes holds a vendor routing table by zip and trade.
-Plumbing east zone goes to one contractor, HVAC west zone to another — consistent response times without manual dispatch.
+• A scattered-site operator with 40 homes across three zip codes runs a vendor routing table by zip and trade.
+Plumbing in the east zone goes to one contractor, HVAC in the west to another, for consistent response times without manual dispatch.

-• An owner-operator who previously took every after-hours call now gets an immediate tenant acknowledgment sent automatically, with a manager alert only when triage surfaces a safety or habitability flag.
+• An owner-operator who used to take every after-hours call now sends an immediate tenant acknowledgment automatically, with a manager alert only when triage surfaces a safety or habitability flag.

 What’s included